Musk company to build Chicago-to-O’Hare express transport

 He said he expects the company will begin digging the dual tunnels after it’s received all the necessary regulatory approvals, a process he expects to take a few months.
 Once construction begins he’d like to see the system operational in 18 months to two years, but said it should be no more than three years.

-“This is a different thing that we’re doing, it’s a hard thing, it’s a new thing,” Musk said.
-“I’d hope that you’d cheer us on, because if we succeed it’s going to be a great thing for the city, and if we fail, well I guess me and others will lose a bunch of money.”
+“This is a difficult thing that we’re doing, it’s a hard thing, it’s a new thing,” Musk said.
+“I’d hope that you’d cheer us on for this, because if we succeed it’s going to be a great thing for the city, and if we fail, well I guess me and others will lose a bunch of money.”

 Thursday’s news conference was held in the mothballed shell of an underground station that the city constructed years ago.
 The site, in a downtown development known as Block 37, will serve as the downtown station for the new express service.
 The Boring Company will create a new station at O’Hare.